Skip to content

 A Lesson from Scripture

 Learning to save, no matter what the savings may be, requires determination and sacrifice.
 The Scripture above describes the work ethic of a tiny, most commonly overlooked creature: the ant.
-Ants are voracious workers, and they understand the value of savings.
-In their case, they work to store up enough provision during the warm months for the cold months to follow.
+Ants are voracious workers, and they understand the value of saving.
+In their case, they work to store up enough provision during the warm months for the cold months that inevitably follow.
 The ant takes into account the need for excess so during a season of minimal resources, they will be able to survive.
 The ants know why they are saving and are willing to take on the challenge to meet their goals.

 Next Steps helpful links to get started on a savings plan